Looking For quality elementary resources? Click here ➔

 Involve the Whole School

-Why not get your students to organize a whole-school Valentine campaign?
+Why not get your students to organize a whole-school Valentine’s campaign?
 Years ago, we had a group of students organize “Candygrams” that the students could purchase for 25 cents each.
-Orders were taken and personalized on paper hearts, and students attached a small candy treat, sorted them, and delivered to classrooms on Valentine’s Day.
+Orders were taken and personalized on paper hearts, and students attached a small candy treat, sorted them, and delivered them to classrooms on Valentine’s Day.
 It was lots of fun for everyone!
 (And yes, steps were taken to ensure every student received a card! 😉)

-These wouldn’t have to include food or a purchase price and could become a really great data management task for your students.
+These wouldn’t have to include food or a purchase price and could become a great data management task for your students.

 Get Artistic